 One key element for a company’s branding and sales that often gets short shrift is a great logo.
-Whether you’re an entrepreneur entering a brave new world or an established company needing profits, a great logo helps ensure top-of-mind awareness in a competitive marketplace.
+Whether you’re an entrepreneur entering a brave new world or an established company needing profits, a great logo helps ensure top-of-mind awareness.

-For a world-class logo, here are the six key characteristics:
+To win with a world-class logo, here are the six key characteristics:

 And yes, you want a memorable logo, but the last thing you want is negative publicity and the expense of a lawsuit.

 It’s not always possible – sometimes logos need to be fine-tuned because of developing trends.
 If you decide to update your logo be sure, though, to keep the same basic concept (customers long remember a great logo).

 Don’t get too cute.
 A logo needs to be simple to be memorable.
 Here’s a trite phrase but apropos – “Less is more.”

 Professionalism is important to avoid the look of being poorly planned.
-You want balance in color and fonts that don’t class with your objective.
+You want balance in color and fonts that don’t clash with your objective.

 Style, fonts and colors might be appropriate for one industry and profession, they aren’t suitable for others.
 A whimsical style is not suitable for professional service firms.
 And it must look good with your slogan.

-It should be adaptable.
 Flexibility is important.
 There are occasions when you’ll to display your logo in different ways – whether it’s for a black-and-white motif, a small logo on business cards or a large rendition on a sign at a store location.

 From the Coach’s Corner, here are more marketing tips: